 POM is the international code for Jackson International airport at Jackson field in Port Moresby and is the slang name used by the expats when talking of Port Moresby.
 The hotel transfers wait immediately outside the international terminal, lots of little vans that appeared to go around a circuit from the terminal to their designated hotel continuously rather than be sitting waiting for passengers.
 We identified our hotel rep’ easily, then it was a matter of waiting for the van to come around again to meet us.

 Our hotel is at Ela Beach on Walter Bay, over a low set of hills from the main Harbour of Port Moresby.
 A very pretty spot that looked like you could just step out of the hotel and lay on the beach, but all the advice was this was not a good plan.

-We had a spare day before heading to Alatou; this was spent by hiring a taxi to take us around the city and harbour.
-We got a good driver and our companions knew Moresby well from a previous life here.
-This resulted in us receiving an extremely good impression of the city, this was enhanced with the colour of the locals celebrating a political victory.
-The winners were palm leave decorated Utes and cars singing and waving to anyone who cared to watch.
+With a spare day before heading to Alatou; we spent it hiring a taxi to take us around the city and harbour.
+The driver new his stuff and our companions knew Moresby well from a previous life here.
+This resulted in extremely good impression of the city, enhanced with the colour of the locals celebrating a political victory.
+The winners with palm leave decorated Utes and cars singing and waving to anyone who cared to watch.

-We got our first perspective of the city by heading up the hills above the port so we could see views of most the port including the Poreporena Villages across the harbour.
-The Poreporena Villages are a collection of shanti town style villages many of them built over the harbour on stilts.
+Our first perspective of the city gained by heading up the hills above the port giving us views of most the port including the Poreporena Villages across the harbour.
+The Poreporena Villages is a collection of shanty town style villages many of them built over the harbour on stilts.

-Our trip took us around the harbour and past the Poreporena Villages and then cut across the back towards the airport and Eight Mile, then back into town, where we paid a visit to Port Moresby’s new shopping mall and had some lunch.
+Driving around we passed close to the Poreporena Villages and then cut across the back towards the airport and Eight Mile, then back into town, where we paid a visit to Port Moresby’s new shopping mall and had some lunch.